All Episodes

 So I would try to say things that would make the journalist question her or his opinion of me.

-I learned 20, 22 years ago that that's a waste of time.
+Back in my naive days, where I thought that was possible, I learned 20, 22 years ago that that's a waste of time.

-But the Republicans are still coming at this from a very self-conscious and a very, what's the almost they're admitting that they are feeling inferior here and that they've got to say things to make people like them, and they've got to say things that uh help people not to misunderstand them.
+But the Republicans are still coming at this from a very self-conscious and a very, what's the, almost, they're admitting that they are feeling inferior here and that they've got to say things to make people like them.

-So it'd mean no different than if Reagan had said, Mr. Gorbachev, don't bother tearing down the wall because you know we know.
+So it'd mean no different than if Reagan had said, Mr. Gorbachev, don't bother tearing down the wall because, you know, we know.

-And then Gorbachev say uh to the press are you worried that not tearing down the wall is gonna provoke Oh no, no, President Reagan said he's not gonna deploy the missiles anyway if we don't tear down the wall.
+President Reagan said he's not going to deploy the missiles anyway if we don't tear down the wall.

 Same thing here.

-And they just sit up at the White House and they rub their hands in glee and they say to each other, free road.
+And they just sit up here at the White House and they rub their hands in glee and they say to each other, free road, there ain't no stop signs or stoplights ahead of us, Mr. President.

 The Republicans just pulled into the truck stop.